Offsite Gallery solo exhibition March 21 – May 1

 EXPERIENCE:

-SIDEWALK MURAL – VIBE ART DISTRICT – 4/2023 to CURRENT Several artists were selected and assigned to paint many sidewalk murals around the oceanfront area in Virginia Beach and I was chosen to paint for this public art event.
+SIDEWALK MURAL – VIBE ART DISTRICT – 4/2023 to CURRENT: One of several artists selected to paint sidewalk murals around the oceanfront area in Virginia Beach as part of a live painting event.

-MURAL ARTIST (LIVE PAINTING) – THE VIRGINIA BEACH AFRICAN AMERICAN Cultural CENTER 6/2022 to 9/2022 I also was chosen along with several other artists to complete a live outdoor painting in which the center was responsible for this event and the city provided the artists with 8′-20′ screen canvases on the boardwalk to complete the painting.
+Selected along with several other artists to complete a live outdoor painting in which the city provided the artists with 8′-20′ screen canvases on the boardwalk to create a painting.